HotCakeX/Harden-Windows-Security/README.md

 In Windows by default, devices will scan daily, automatically download and install any applicable updates at a time optimized to reduce interference with usage, and then automatically try to restart when the end user is away.

-**The following policies the script configures make sure the default behavior explained above is tightly enforced.**
+**The following policies the module configures make sure the default behavior explained above is tightly enforced.**

 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> Enables [Windows Update to download and install updates on any network](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/the-windows-update-policies-you-should-set-and-why/ba-p/3270914), metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**
 - <img src="https://raw.githubusercontent.com/HotCakeX/Harden-Windows-Security/main/images/Gifs/bluemark.gif" width="25" alt="Blue Check mark denoting Group Policy"> Enables "Receive Updates for other Microsoft products" (such as PowerShell)